YuJieWU99/gr-lora_sdr/README.md

 #### Run C++ code for flow graph in terminal
 - Procedure.
 Follow these steps to run the tests
+	- Open gnuradio in terminal by typing in

 	- Run the main CMakeLists.txt
 		```bash